roshnisandhu/lumaa-spring-2025-ai-ml/README.md

 - example 1) python3 main.py i want to visit a country with mountains and hiking trails
 - example 2) python3 main.py i like to immerse in a country's art, history, and culture

+## Expected Results
+**example 1**
+ **Top Travel Recommendations for You:**
+Haiti: Haiti has a vibrant Creole culture and adventure in its rugged mountain trails.
+Czech Republic: The Czech Republic boasts fairy-tale castles, Gothic cathedrals, and forested hiking trails.
+Belgium: Belgium is famous for its medieval cities, castles, and adventure activities like hiking in the Ardennes.
+Guatemala: Guatemala features Mayan ruins and volcano hiking adventures.
+Lebanon: Lebanon is home to Phoenician history and beautiful mountain landscapes for hiking.

 ### Salary Expectations
 $23-25/hour